python-pillow/Pillow/docs/installation.rst

     shaping (using HarfBuzz), and proper script itemization.
 As a result, Raqm can support most writing systems covered by Unicode.
-  * libraqm depends on the following libraries: FreeType, HarfBuzz, FriBiDi, make sure that install them before install libraqm if not available as package in your system.
+  * libraqm depends on the following libraries: FreeType, HarfBuzz, FriBiDi, make sure that you install them before install libraqm if not available as package in your system.
   * setting text direction or font features is not supported without libraqm.
   * Windows support: Raqm support is currently unsupported on Windows.